"MCN" combine as Tuchel's PSG continue perfect start to season

 It was the first time in six months that Mbappe, Cavani and Neymar had all played together, with the latter having missed the end of last season due to injury.

-Tuchel also selected Angel Di Maria in his starting line-up, with that quartet alone having cost the capital side well over 500 million euros ($581 million) in transfer fees in the last five years.
+Tuchel also selected Angel Di Maria in his starting line-up, with that quartet alone costing the capital side over 500 million euros ($581 million) in transfer fees in the last five years.

 "For me at the moment it is very important to have 'Ney' on the field with the other three key attacking players in Angel, Kylian and 'Edi'," said Tuchel.
 "I want to find a position for all the players."